Contact Us

 The inability to pull accurate or useful guest data

-To ensure their ability to navigate the years ahead, Dartmouth Skiway needed a comprehensive, all-in-one solution to address the current solutions’ shortcomings and provide a robust platform to enhance their operations today and into the future.
+To ensure its sustainability, Dartmouth Skiway needed a comprehensive, all-in-one solution to address the current solutions’ shortcomings and provide a robust platform to enhance operational efficiency today and into the future.

 The Solution

-After the challenging 2020/2021 season, Dartmouth Skiway selected a new advanced ski resort software system and moved to accesso ParadoxSM.
-The operator felt confident in the well-developed, proven technology and the company’s commitment to continuous innovation.
-As a solution developed specifically for ski resorts, it was clear that accesso Paradox was designed to not only meet the Skiway’s immediate needs but also to elevate its ability to connect with and sell to guests.
+After experiencing several shortcomings in the legacy system, Dartmouth Skiway selected accesso’s new advanced ski resort software system accesso ParadoxSM.
+The operator felt confident in the company's well-developed, proven technology and commitment to continuous innovation.
+As a solution developed specifically for ski resorts, it was clear that accesso Paradox was designed to meet Skiway’s immediate needs but also to elevate its ability to connect with and sell to its guests.

-In addition to addressing technical needs, Dartmouth Skiway also valued the organized, helpful and responsive people behind the accesso Paradox implementation process.
-The Skiway recognized that working with a skilled, efficient and responsive team is crucial to a successful and seamless transition to an upgraded system.
+In addition to addressing technical needs, Dartmouth Skiway also values the organized, helpful, and responsive people behind the accesso Paradox implementation process.
+Skiway’s operational leadership also recognized that working with a skilled, efficient, and responsive team is crucial to a successful and seamless transition to an upgraded system.

-With this implementation, the Skiway was able to successfully unify all their departments, allowing for streamlined communication and centralization of their data.
-Once transitioned to the new platform, 60% of the Skiway’s sales shifted to online processing, and the new business intelligence module empowered them with a better understanding of guest identity, behavior and purchasing patterns.
-In the 2022-23 season, the Skiway was able to leverage data from over 20,000 transactions to launch an audience-specific, 10-day spring pass sale offer.
-As Dartmouth Skiway was able to enhance accuracy of the ad targeting with accesso Paradox’s reporting module, the campaign resulted in an impressive 34x return on ad spend investment.
+With this implementation, Skiway was able to successfully unify all its departments, allowing for streamlined communication and centralization of their data.
+Once transitioned to the new platform, 60% of Skiway’s sales shifted to online processing, and the new business intelligence module empowered them to better understand guest identity, behavior, and purchasing patterns.
+In the 2022-23 season, Skiway was able to leverage data from over 20,000 transactions to launch an audience-specific, 10-day spring pass sale offer.
+Utilizing the enhanced accuracy of its ad targeting with accesso Paradox’s reporting module, the campaign resulted in an impressive 34x return on ad spend investment.

-Furthermore, the implementation of the accesso Paradox system resulted in substantial improvements not only in ticketing and eCommerce but also in overall operational efficiency.
-The snowschool and rental departments, in particular, witnessed remarkable advancements, with a nearly 25% increase in participation and revenue growth.
-This came through the ability to sell packages online, enabling staff to proactively plan and organize instructors, as well as prepare rental equipment in advance of guests' arrivals.
+Furthermore, the implementation of the accesso Paradox system resulted in substantial improvements not only in ticketing and eCommerce business but also in overall operational efficiency.
+The snow school and rental departments witnessed remarkable advancements, with a nearly 25% increase in participation and revenue growth.
+This came through the ability to sell packages online, enabling staff to proactively organize instructors and prepare rental equipment in advance of guests' arrival.
 Additionally, the integration of accesso Paradox facilitated the installation of SKIDATA RFID gates, offering enhanced security measures that saved valuable time and resources by mitigating fraud and theft challenges.

 Real Results